 The name says it all.
 ULTRA.
-This new, high quality 1 day tour to the Canadian (& Australian) Western Front Battlefields of WW1 is probably the biggest innovation for WW1 Battlefield touring we have ever released.
+This new, high quality 1 day tour to the Canadian (& Australian) Western Front Battlefields of WW1 is probably one of the biggest innovations for WW1 Battlefield touring we have released.
 The tour is an ULTRA 1 day tour - 15/16 hours - but in actual fact condenses 3 days of specialist Canadian focussed WW1 Battlefield touring into the one day.

 Tour Code: ULTRA191DCADPAR

 From Amiens: (Departure Point in Amiens confirmed on booking)

 Dates: Departs: 0900 (9am) : 2019: Every Friday: 03 May - through 25 October

 Dates: Returns: approximately 2300 (11am) Amiens: Friday evening